Manhattan Project: Oak Ridge

-The day after he took over the project, Groves took a train to Tennessee with Colonel Marshall to inspect the proposed site there, and Groves was impressed.
+The day after he took over the project, Groves went to Tennessee with Colonel Marshall to inspect the proposed site there, and Groves was impressed.
 On 29 September 1942, United States Under Secretary of War Robert P. Patterson authorized the Corps of Engineers to acquire 56000 acre of land by eminent domain at a cost of $3.5 million.
 An additional 3000 acre was subsequently acquired.
-About 1,000 families were affected by the condemnation order, which came into effect on 7 October.
+About 1,000 families were affected by the order, which came into effect on 7 October.
 Protests, legal appeals, and a 1943 Congressional inquiry were to no avail.
-By mid-November U.S. Marshals were tacking notices to vacate on farmhouse doors, and construction contractors were moving in.
-Some families were given two weeks' notice to vacate farms that had been their homes for generations; others had settled there after being evicted to make way for the Great Smoky Mountains National Park in the 1920s or the Norris Dam in the 1930s.
-The ultimate cost of land acquisition in the area, which was not completed until March 1945, was only about $2.6 million, which worked out to around $47 an acre.
-When presented with Public Proclamation Number Two, which declared Oak Ridge a total exclusion area that no one could enter without military permission, the Governor of Tennessee, Prentice Cooper, angrily tore it up.
+By mid-November U.S. Marshals were posting notices to vacate on farmhouse doors, and construction contractors were moving in.
+Some families were given two weeks' notice to vacate farms that had been their homes for generations.
+The ultimate cost of the land acquisition, which was not completed until March 1945, was only about $2.6 million—around $47 an acre.
+When presented with a proclamation declaring Oak Ridge a total exclusion area that no one could enter without military permission, the Governor of Tennessee, Prentice Cooper, angrily tore it up.

 Initially known as the Kingston Demolition Range, the site was officially renamed the Clinton Engineer Works (CEW) in early 1943.
-While Stone & Webster concentrated on the production facilities, the architectural and engineering firm Skidmore, Owings & Merrill designed and built a residential community for 13,000.
+While Stone & Webster concentrated on the production facilities, the architectural and engineering firm Skidmore, Owings & Merrill developed a residential community for 13,000.
 The community was located on the slopes of Black Oak Ridge, from which the new town of Oak Ridge got its name.
 The Army presence at Oak Ridge increased in August 1943 when Nichols replaced Marshall as head of the Manhattan Engineer District.
-One of his first tasks was to move the district headquarters to Oak Ridge although the name of the district did not change.
-In September 1943 the administration of community facilities was outsourced to Turner Construction Company through a subsidiary, the Roane-Anderson Company (for Roane and Anderson Counties, in which Oak Ridge was located).
-Chemical engineers, including William J. (Jenkins) Wilcox Jr. (1923–2013) and Warren Fuchs, were part of "frantic efforts" to make 10% to 12% enriched uranium 235, known as the code name "tuballoy tetroxide", with tight security and fast approvals for supplies and materials.
+One of his first tasks was to move the district headquarters to Oak Ridge, although the name of the district did not change.
+In September 1943 the administration of community facilities was outsourced to Turner Construction Company through a subsidiary, the Roane-Anderson Company.
+Chemical engineers were part of "frantic efforts" to make 10% to 12% enriched uranium 235, with tight security and fast approvals for supplies and materials.
 The population of Oak Ridge soon expanded well beyond the initial plans, and peaked at 75,000 in May 1945, by which time 82,000 people were employed at the Clinton Engineer Works, and 10,000 by Roane-Anderson.

-Fine-arts photographer, Josephine Herrick, and her colleague, Mary Steers, helped document the work at Oak Ridge.